Fed moves closer to joining global peers in climate-change fight

 "The public will expect, and has every right to, that we will make sure that the financial system is resilient against all sorts of major risks, including climate change," Powell said Thursday, adding that doing so follows from the Fed's Congressionally assigned mandates.

-For years the Fed has stayed on the sidelines, or at least behind the scenes, as other central banks pushed to use their regulatory and research clout to mitigate the effects of global warming, including abrupt price changes from climate-related disasters that could reverberate through financial markets.
+For years the Fed has stayed on the sidelines or behind the scenes as other central banks pushed to use their regulatory and research clout to mitigate the effects of global warming, including abrupt price changes from climate-related disasters that could reverberate through financial markets.

-Though Republican President Donald Trump's 2016 campaign pledge to remove the U.S. from the Paris Accord was not a technical barrier to the Fed's joining the NGFS, it would have complicated any public commitment to fighting an enemy labeled by Trump as a hoax.
-Democratic President-elect Joe Biden has said he will rejoin the climate-fighting pact.
+Though Republican President Donald Trump's 2016 campaign pledge to remove the U.S. from the Paris Accord was not a technical barrier to the Fed's joining the NGFS, it would have complicated any public commitment to fighting a phenomenon Trump called a hoax.
+Democratic President-elect Joe Biden has said he will rejoin the climate pact.

+For the Fed to join the NGFS, said Steven Rothstein, managing director at Ceres Accelerator for Sustainable Capital Markets, "It sends a concrete message to the market that climate is important ... for bank stability reasons."

 ((Ann.Saphir@thomsonreuters.com; 415-677-2516; www.twitter.com/annsaphir; Reuters Messaging: ann.saphir.thomsonreuters.com@reuters.net))